djeada/Linux-Notes/notes/file_system.md

 * fat32
 * linux can read and write to those file systems

-## Creating a File System
+## Creating a file system
-Let's say <code>/dev/sdb</code> is a disk  with defined partitions but no data stored on it.
+Let's say `/dev/sdb` is a disk  with defined partitions but no data stored on it.

 To check the disk info and partitions, use: